 Step 1 – Marking

-While you are sitting up, Dr. Alexander makes careful measurements and markings on the breast.
+While you are sitting up, Dr. Alexander and Dr. Kaplan make careful measurements and markings on the breast.
 This is arguably the most important part of the procedure, and requires skill, patience, experience, and a good eye for symmetry and detail.

 Step 2 – The incision